 where the first map is a topological version of the Dennis trace map and the last map is given by evaluation at $1 \in S^1$ (see \cite{LM, Wa3}).
 Thus, given a fibration $p \colon E \to B$ as above, we may consider the following diagram:

-The left-hand square commutes up to canonical homotopy -- because the trace map from algebraic $K$-theory to THH is natural with respect to exact functors.
-On the other hand, the right-hand square does \emph{not} commute by results of \cite{LM, Sc} -- for example, it fails to commute in general for the universal covering space of $BG$ where $G$ is a finite group.
-It would be interesting to know if this failure of commutativity for the right-hand square is corrected when one restricts to the homotopy $S^1$-fixed points of THH.
+The left--hand square commutes up to canonical homotopy -- because the trace map from algebraic $K$-theory to THH is natural with respect to exact functors.
+On the other hand, the right--hand square does \emph{not} commute by results of \cite{LM, Sc} -- for example, it fails to commute in general for the universal covering of $BG$ where $G$ is a finite group.
+It would be interesting to know if this failure of commutativity for the right--hand square is corrected when one restricts to the homotopy $S^1$-fixed points of THH.